jgivc/console/README.md

 # jgivc/console

-This package provides a uniform interface for interacting with hardware via telnet/ssh This package uses part of [reiver/go-telnet package](https://github.com/reiver/go-telnet) for handle telnet connection.
+This package provides a uniform interface for interacting with network hardware via telnet/ssh This package uses part of [reiver/go-telnet package](https://github.com/reiver/go-telnet) for handle telnet connection.

 ## Usage